Hanzla-Double3/Clipboard/README.md

 Paste the code there. compile it using gcc, "gcc ./clipboard.c -o clipboard.exe".

-Create a file temp.json, populate it.
+Create a file temp.json in same directory, populate it.
 In my case it was:

     {